 You also get a much warmer internal temperature because of the tighter space.

-Your own body heat is used to keep the bivy sack nice and toasty.
+Your body heat is all that’s needed to keep the bivy sack nice and toasty.

 Many winter backpackers have complained that even in frigid temperatures they still get hot and sweaty inside their bivy

-They are also much easier to set up in bad conditions.
+They are also much easier to set up in adverse weather conditions.